RosettaCommons/demos/tutorials/minimization.md

 we immediately see little to no movement in the nine C-terminal residues.

-(Segue: There is another way to prevent motion in all or a subset of residues of the protein structure, and this is by using a MoveMap.)
+(Insert nice segue here: There is another way to prevent motion in all or a subset of residues of the protein structure and this is by using a MoveMap.)

 ## How-To: Minimization with a MoveMap